-Due to the new covid-19 delta variant, HR managers are dealing with challenges, questions, and logistical problems.
-The recent covid vaccine mandate sits at the crossroad between employee safety and medical confidentiality.
-In order to ensure wellness in the workplace, managers are considering giving employees paid time off for covid vaccines.
+Due to the new vaccine mandate, HR managers are dealing with challenges, questions, and logistical problems.
+In order to ensure legal compliance and wellness in the workplace, managers are required to give employees paid time off for covid vaccine.

 - Can Employers Require a Covid Vaccine?